 Red: Samurai red has been so important – from lipstick to shoes – for Fall 17.
 Red is back for Fall 18 in the darker, bluer iD shade.

-The Neutral blues: long the number one selling color in America The options we’re seeing for Fall 18 are in the gray family, making them flattering and easy to style.
-The palette of gray blues ranges from Eclipse – closer to midnight blues we’ve seen in the past to Haze.
+The Neutral blues: long the number one selling color in America.
+The options we’re seeing for Fall 18 are in the gray family, making them flattering and easy to style.
+The palette of gray blues ranges from Eclipse – closer to midnight blues we’ve seen in the past – to Haze.

 Product groups

-Outerwear: fur or faux fur, shearling and oversize casual
+Outerwear: fur or faux fur, shearling and oversize casual.

 Knits: range of qualities, prices and styles.
-Still replacing jacket and blazer styles
+Still replacing jacket and blazer styles.

 Denim: retro baggy silhouettes, embroidery and novelty indigo and shibori dying techniques pique the interest of denim heads and fashionistas alike.